danilwhale/Raylib-cs.Extension/README.md

 todo:
 - port examples

-there's also Raylib-cs.Extensions.Game project to test things i made
+~~there's also Raylib-cs.Extensions.Game project to test things i made~~

+there's `Raylib-cs.Extensions.Examples` project with some of raylib examples ported.
+FeatureTest is `Raylib-cs.Extensions.Game`'s Program class, it won't be updated anymore :(

 ---